 Double check that you can actually take your own food onto the festival site first though…I’m not being responsible for any tears when you have to throw away your quinoa and kombucha wraps on arrival…

 2. Snap up a cheap tent with a friend

 Second to wrestling an angry octopus into a pillowcase, there is nothing worse than trying to take down an eight man, 70s style tent that you’ve borrowed off your Dad.
 Especially with a hangover.
 Go in with a mate and pick up a cheap tent that goes up (and more importantly, down) quickly and easily – leaving you still speaking to each other and with more time to par-tay.

 Bloggers and digital influencers get load of free stuff for tweeting and Instagram-ing their way through life.
 If you have a half decent social media following, a selfie stick and the gift of the gab, see what you can blag from organisers and promoters in advance.
 Promise to give them some cool content and you could get your hands on free drinks, behind the scenes access or even VIP upgrades.

 4. Buy a burner

 Not just for the criminal underworld, a throw away mobile phone can cost you as little as £8 and the battery life lasts ages.
 Sure, the picture quality won’t be great, but you will still be in contact with the outside world long after the last iPhone has popped its clogs.

 Plus you won’t use up all your data when the WiFi signal fails.
 Again.

-5. Take a debit card that can be easily cancelled
+5. Take a debit card or credit card that can be easily cancelled

 Taking a small amount of cash and a card that you can cancel easily means that you won’t spend the whole weekend worrying about people nicking your spondoolies.
 Most festival vendors accept card payments these days and there are almost always ATM points on site in case of a (beer) emergency.